traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ Realized I was doing it more to please and surprise people which is OK but less of the direction i was interested in.

-^ Wanted to take the need direct interaction.
+^ Wanted to take away the need direct interaction.

 ---

 ![fit left autoplay loop](photos/IMG_6459.mp4)

 ### [tiny.cc/speech-to-image](http://tiny.cc/speech-to-image)

-^ Some coding:
+^ next project I did, i also did last year.
+^ I have a raspberry pi with a touchscreen plugged and a microphone.
+^ The, I have it running a
-^ NodeJS
+^ NodeJS server with
 ^ Google cloud speech recognition API
 ^ Google Custom Search API
+^ that is sending what i say to the google speech recognition api and then performing a custom image search of key words it picks out from what i'm saying and then shows an image to correlate.
 ^ No soldering
 ^ Responsive to the environment
 ^ still needed wifi